-I am an Associate Professor in the Department of Astrophysical Sciences at Princeton University.
+I am a Professor in the Department of Astrophysical Sciences at Princeton University.
 I work in theoretical high-energy astrophysics, mainly using high-performance computing to understand the physics of relativistic outflows, pulsar magnetospheres and collisionless shocks.
 I am also interested in the phenomena that happen on accreting neutron stars, during X-ray bursts.
 Click on the Research tab to learn more.

 Department of Astrophysical Sciences